CDCgov/prime-reportstream/prime-router/docs/vpn.md

     Register with which suffix:           Primary only
     WINS servers configured through DHCP: None
 ```

+Reference: https://aws.amazon.com/premiumsupport/knowledge-center/client-vpn-fix-dns-query-forwarding/ - it says that changing this setting via the control panel does not work, but this has been confirmed to work.

 ## Troubleshooting
 - **Trouble Accessing Items in the Azure Portal?**